Nirmitee.io

 Challenge 1: Device Timestamp vs. EHR Timestamp

 A patient in the Eastern timezone takes a blood pressure reading at 8:30 AM ET.
 The device records the timestamp in UTC as 13:30.
-The EHR server runs in Central timezone.
+The EHR server runs in the Central timezone.
 If timezone conversion is not handled correctly, the reading could appear as 7:30 AM CT, 8:30 AM ET, or 1:30 PM UTC — three different times for the same measurement.

 Solution: Normalize all timestamps to UTC at the point of ingestion in the RPM data pipeline.
 Store the patient's timezone as metadata.
 When writing to the EHR, convert to the timezone expected by the specific EHR installation (typically the facility's local timezone).
 Include the original device timezone in a FHIR extension for audit purposes.